 - Be medically qualified through DODMERB

-- Be able to pass the Army Physical Fitness Test with a minimum score of 60 points in every event (50 points for high school applicants).
+- Be able to pass the Army Combat Fitness Test with a minimum score of 60 points in every event (50 points for high school applicants).

 Contracted cadets are obligated to 8 years of military service.
 Upon college graduation, military service may be satisfied in any of the following ways:

 - Serve 3 years on Active Duty, plus 5 years on Individual Ready Reserve

 - Serve all 8 years on Active Duty